credential-handler/chapi.io/devWallets.md

 }
 ```

-Your wallet's version of `formDidAuthResponse()` should create a signed Verifiable Presentation with the `holder` equal to the user's DID.
+Your wallet's version of `signDidAuthPresentation()` should create a signed Verifiable Presentation with the `holder` equal to the user's DID.
 The example below shows what this looks like with the Ed25519Signature2018 signature suite.
 ```
 const didAuthPresentation = {
     "@context": [